kaustubhya/DevFlow-NJS/Notes/Introduction Notes.md

 We have to add the webhook signup key from our .env.local to vercel > settings > environment variables

 Go to deployments > ... (on right side end of our project) > Re deploy

+Test the webhooks either in clerk dashboard, or by making changes in localhost and seeing the vercel logs or clerk messages.

+IT TOOK ME 12 HOURS TO RESOLVE THIS 😭😭😭😭😭

+Finally, we see our updated clerk user id in our mongo db database

+Now let us go to app > root > ask question > page.tsx

+Remove the fake user and comment out the userId from auth, also import auth

+🛑🛑 Now to fix the small profile photo that comes before the user in the question card, for that do the following:

+- in components > cards > questioncard.tsx
+  change the metric tag of user, use this code:
+  `imgUrl={author.picture}`
+  - we get an error saying the image is being served by clerk.
+  - for that go to next.config.mjs